edcarp/edcarp.github.io/_posts/2018-05-23-dc-workshop.md

 ---
 layout: default
-title:  "Data Carpentry workshop for social scientists, 13-14 December 2018"
+title:  "Data Carpentry for Social Sciences using R, 13-14 December 2018"
 date:   2018-05-22 16:01:26 +0000
 categories: jekyll update
 type: workshop_announcement
 ---
 # Data Carpentry Workshop (R) for Social Scientists, 13-14 December

-Data Carpentry for social scientists workshop is to be held on 13-14 December at the University of Manchester.
+Data Carpentry for Social Sciences using R workshop will be held on 13-14 December 2018 at the University of Manchester.

 This hands-on 2-day workshop will cover basic concepts and tools, including: